CANNABIS EDUCATION RESEARCH

 Principle Investigator

 Dr. Daniel Bear has been working in drugs policy since 2003 when he launched a chapter of Students of Sensible Drugs Policy while an undergraduate at The University of California Santa Cruz.
 After graduating Dr. Bear worked with the American Civil Liberties Union’s Drug Law Reform Project where he worked on public education and outreach initiatives across the United States.
-In this role Dr. Bear analyzed public polling data, supported the development and analysis of focus groups, and helped create public education campaigns and materials.
 Dr. Bear’s doctoral work focused on the implementation of cannabis policy by police in the UK, and he focused on qualitative methodology including ethnography and interviews.
 His focus on drugs policy has shifted in light of legalization in Canada, and Dr. Bear has recently completed research that examined how young people make decisions about how and where they consume cannabis.
-Dr. Bear has consulted for institutions such as the BBC, UK Ministry of Justice, non-profit groups, and the non-profit partners of the Colombian National Police.
-Dr. Bear is on the board of the National Institute for Cannabis Health and Education (NICHE) and a member of the Global Cannabis Cultivation Research Consortium (GCCRC).
-Dr. Bear teaches on the Bachelor of Criminal Justice degree at Humber College in Toronto.
+This work led to the Weed Out Misinformation campaign, created by Dr. Bear with students from Humber College and cannabis consumers.
+Dr. Bear has consulted for institutions such as the BBC, UK Ministry of Justice, Mental Health Commission of Canada, and many others as part of his work with Responsum Consulting.
+Dr. Bear is a member of the Global Cannabis Cultivation Research Consortium (GCCRC), where he leads the Canadian team.
+Dr. Bear is a Professor with the Bachelor of Criminal Justice degree at Humber College in Toronto where he is also the Director of the college's Centre for Social Innovation.
+You can find out more about Dr. Bear on his website

 Picture